rakutentech/js-miniapp/js-miniapp-sdk/README.md

       });
     ```

-3. getMessagingUniqueId() - This method is used to retrieve a Unqiue ID that can be used for messages.
+3. getMessagingUniqueId() - This method is used to retrieve a Unique ID that can be used for messages.

     **API:** [MiniAppFeatures.getmessaginguniqueid](api/interfaces/miniappfeatures.md#getmessaginguniqueid)